About

 Connacht

-A Mayo native, Heffernan moved to Blackrock College at 15 before returning out west to line out for Connacht Rugby representative sides.
-Heffernan ultimately lined out for the senior side for the first time in March 2012 and enters into his tenth campaign with the province this year.
+A Mayo native, Dave moved to Blackrock College at 15 before returning out west to line out for Connacht Rugby representative sides.
+He ultimately lined out for the senior side for the first time in March 2012 and has gone on to play almost 200 times for the province where he is an established member of the leadership team.

-Having made his Irish debut against the USA in June 2017, Heffernan has had to bide his time on the international stage.
-Now firmly established in national squads he has added five further caps in recent seasons.
+Having made his Irish debut against the USA in June 2017, Dave has had to bide his time on the international stage.
+In all he has won seven caps for his country.

 Peter